Storm Keating

 Storm Uechtritz Keating (née Uechtritz; born 27 October 1982) is an Australian brand ambassador, television producer/ director, media personality and business woman.
 She has worked on a number of Australian and British television programmes such as The Apprentice Australia, Masterchef Australia, The X Factor, The Voice Australia, and The Voice UK.

 Early life and education

 Sharyn Storm Uechtritz was born in Childers, Queensland, Australia, the daughter of Gordon Charles Uechtritz, a cattleman, and Debra Lynn (née Hastings), also known as Sharni Ra'harni, a business consultant, healer and Reiki practitioner.
-Keating's birth name was Sharyn Storm Uechtritz.
-Her parents loved the name "Storm", used in one of Wilbur Smith's novels, and gave her this first name.
-Concerned she may be made fun of later on in life, they added the name Sharyn.
+She was named after a character from Wilbur Smith's Courtney Novels.
+She is of German, Danish, Samoan, and English descent.

-Keating grew up in a small village in Papua New Guinea, before her family relocated to a cattle property in Australia in 1988.
-Keating has three older brothers.
+She grew up in a small village in Papua New Guinea, before her family relocated to a cattle property in Australia in 1988.
+She has three older brothers.

-After school, she attended the University of Queensland (Australia) for three years; she subsequently received an international exchange scholarship to study at University of California, Los Angeles in 2003, for the final year of her degree education.
+After school, she attended the University of Queensland (Australia) for three years; she received an international exchange scholarship to study at University of California, Los Angeles in 2003, for the final year of her degree.